Websoft9/docker-library/README.md

    sudo docker network create websoft9 &&  sudo docker compose up -d
    ```

-### Environments
+### Change environments if need

-All environments is in the `.env` file, you should read [Env Guide](https://github.com/Websoft9/docker-library/blob/main/docs/code_owner.md#environment-variables) when you run a app by docker compose.
+All environments is in the `.env` file of application directory, you should read [Env Guide](https://github.com/Websoft9/docker-library/blob/main/docs/code_owner.md#environment-variables) when you run a app by docker compose.

 ## How to contribute it?